-Equally valuable is taking actions to make mental health practices accessible and acceptable to everyone in your organization.
-Your openness to deeply understanding and supporting the nuances of your employees’ mental health is the catalyst for happiness at work.
+It’s equally valuable to take deliberate action.
+Make mental health practices accessible to everyone in your organization.
+Be open to deeply understand and support the nuances of your employees’ mental health.
+This is the catalyst for happiness at work.

 *DSM-5: Diagnostic and Statistical Manual of Mental Disorders, 5th Edition